Memberships & Associations

 Understanding Value Propositions

 A value proposition articulates your organisation’s unique benefits and offerings.
-A commitment to existing and would-be members of the value to expect when joining your organisation.
+It’s a commitment to serving value that you promised to existing and potential members.
+In the case of membership organisations, value propositions are closely tied to their mission.
 Clearly communicating your mission matters as it sets the stage for stronger relationships with members.

 "People are motivated both by values they hold and by rewards.
 Your membership value proposition will draw on value motivations when you appeal to a higher purpose